Richard Zimler

-Richard Zimler (born 1 January 1956 in Roslyn Heights, New York) is a best-selling author.
+Richard Zimler (born 1 January 1956) is an American author.
 His books, which have earned him a 1994 National Endowment of the Arts Fellowship in Fiction and the 1998 Herodotus Award, have been published in many countries and translated into more than 20 languages.

 Early life

 Zimler graduated from Herricks High School in suburban New York in 1973.
 In 1977, he earned a bachelor's degree in Comparative Religion from Duke University and five years later obtained a master's degree in Journalism from Stanford University.

 Academic career

 He was a Professor of Journalism at the University of Porto and College of Journalism for 16 years.
 He retired from teaching in 2006.

 Awards

 Richard Zimler's novel The Incandescent Threads was a finalist for one of the 2022 National Jewish Book Awards in the United States.

 Zimler received the 2009 Alberto Benveniste literary prize in France for his novel Guardian of the Dawn.
 The prize is given to novels that have to do with Sephardic Jewish culture or history.
 It was awarded to him at a ceremony at the Sorbonne in January 2009.

 Five of Zimler's novels - Hunting Midnight (2005), The Search for Sana (2007), The Seventh Gate (2009), The Warsaw Anagrams (2013) and The Night Watchman (2016) - have been nominated for the International Dublin Literary Award, the highest value literary prize in the English-speaking world.

 His novel The Warsaw Anagrams was chosen as 2009 Book of the Year by the main Portuguese book magazine Ler and by the country's high school teachers and students (the 2010 Mariquis de Ouro prize).
 It was also chosen as one of the 20 Best Books of the Decade 2000-2009 by the country's foremost daily newspaper, Público.
 In August 2011, the San Francisco Chronicle described the book as follows: "Equal parts riveting, heartbreaking, inspiring and intelligent, this mystery set in the most infamous Jewish ghetto of World War II deserves a place among the most important works of Holocaust literature."

 In 2009, Zimler wrote and acted in The Slow Mirror, a short movie based on one of his stories.
 Directed by Swedish-Portuguese filmmaker Solveig Nordlund, the short stars Portuguese actors Gracinda Nave and Marta Peneda.
 In May 2010, it won the Best Drama award from the New York Downtown Short Film Festival.

 O Cão que Comia a Chuva, illustrated by the Portuguese artist Julio Pomar, won the prize for Best Children's Book of 2018 from the Bissaya Barreto Foundation of Portugal.

 In July 2017, the city of Porto awarded Zimler its highest distinction, the Medal of Honor.
 At the ceremony, Porto mayor Rui Moreira described the novelist as "A citizen of Porto who was born far away, who makes Porto greater and grander...
 Zimler projects the city of Porto out into the world and brings the rest of the world to us."